chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 Push Jobs Server Installation
 ------------------------------------------------------

-Chef Automate uses push jobs to coordinate builds jobs across build nodes.
+Chef Automate can use push jobs to coordinate build jobs across build nodes when using the push jobs-based job dispatch system.
+This is the default job dispatch system unless you create runners and update your config.json file to use the new job dispatch system.

-This is available as an add-on to Chef server.
+Push jobs is available as an add-on to Chef server.
+You can also use runners and the new job dispatch system instead of the previous push jobs-based system.

 .. note:: Chef Automate requires Push Jobs Server 1.x and is not compatible with Push Jobs Server 2.x.
 If you are installing Chef Automate on Red Hat Enterprise Linux/CentOS 7, use the Red Hat Enterprise Linux/CentOS 6 package for Push Jobs Server 1.x (available at `<https://downloads.chef.io/push-jobs-server/redhat/>`_) and manually install it.
 For other platforms, you can use the automated installation method for Push Jobs Server 1.x as described below.